esnet/gdg/website/content/en/docs/gdg/configuration.md

 ### Environment Overrides

 If you wish to override certain value via the environment, like credentials and such you can do so.

-The pattern for GDG's is as follows:  "GDG_SECTION__SECTION__keyname"
+The pattern for GDG's is as follows:  `GDG_SECTION__SECTION__keyname`

 For example if I want to set the context name to a different value I can use: